Pabau GO app

 • Scheduling and treatment bookings

-• Automated marketing and follow-up
+• Automated marketing, follow-up, and review requests

-• Reporting across enquiries, consults, and retention
+• Reporting across inquiries, consults, and retention, per location and across the group

 How long does it take to see results from plastic surgery marketing?